milesgranger/gilknocker/README.md

 how long it took for the GIL to answer.

 Note, the interval (`interval_micros`) is configurable.
-The lower the value, the more accurate the metric, but will be more likely to cause a deadlock and/or slow your program down.. because it will play a larger role in competing for the GIL's attention.
+The lower the value, the more accurate the metric, but will be more likely to slow your program down.. because it will play a larger role in competing for the GIL's attention.

 ### Use